 Increase to the Credit Card Balance

 Making a late payment may increase a credit card holder’s balance in several ways.
-First, credit card companies can charge a late fee of up to $30, even for the first occurrence.
+First, credit card companies can charge a late fee that can be in the range of $30 or $32, even for the first occurrence.
 If a cardholder misses a payment after that, the late fee could increase to $41.
 It’s important to note that this fee may not exceed the minimum balance due.

 Another way the credit card company may increase the balance is to increase the account’s interest rate.
-For example, if the cardholder hasn’t made a payment for 60 days, the credit card company may increase the APR to a penalty APR.
+For example, if the cardholder hasn’t made a payment for 60 days, the credit card company may increase the APR, or annual percentage rate, to a penalty APR.

 Increasing the interest rate can also increase the revolving balance on the credit card.
 However, not all creditors may charge penalty interest.